 - boosting the number of job coaches

-- reform of the failed Work Capability Assessment which continues to incorrectly assess people with a learning disability as being ‘fit-for-work’.
+- reform of the failed Work Capability Assessment An assessment is a way of finding out what help a person needs.
+When you have an assessment, you might have to go to a meeting or fill in a form. which continues to incorrectly assess people with a learning disability as being ‘fit-for-work’.

-To better understand the publics attitudes towards employment of people with a learning disability; Mencap have produced a video which explores the publics gut reactions when asked about working with someone who has a learning disability; despite many revealing outdated stereotypical opinions on why it may be hard for a person with a learning disability to successfully secure a job; an overwhelming majority were supportive of employment for people with a learning disability, with many of those interviewed saying that they would like employers to do more to make their workplace accessible to people with a learning disability.
+To better understand the publics attitudes towards employment of people with a learning disability; Mencap have produced a video which explores the publics gut reactions when asked about working with someone who has a learning disability; despite many revealing outdated stereotypical opinions on why it may be hard for a person with a learning disability to successfully secure a job; an overwhelming majority were supportive of employment for people with a learning disability, with many of those interviewed saying that they would like employers to do more to make their workplace accessible Accessible means something is easy for people to use or join in with.
+For example: Accessible writing means the writing is easy to read and understand. to people with a learning disability.

 - over half (52%) of the public would prefer to work for a company that employed people with a learning disability